 Troubleshooting Common Issues

-• Dark sections: Verify bulbs are fully screwed in.
-For LED modules, check wire connections.
-Swap bulbs between working and non-working sockets to isolate the issue.
+- Dark sections: Verify bulbs are fully screwed in, then swap bulbs between working and non-working sockets to isolate whether the issue follows the bulb or stays with the socket.
+For LED modules, check the wire connections next.

-• Breaker trips during testing: This signals a short circuit.
+- Breaker trips during testing: This signals a short circuit.
 Turn off the power immediately.
-Check all wire connections and ensure no bare wires touch the fan housing.
+Check all wire connections and inspect for insulation damage before retesting—ensure no bare wires touch the fan housing.

 Contact an electrician if problems persist after trying these solutions.
 Some issues require professional diagnosis.